State and Government

 The unit of currency is the Jordanian Dinar (JD), and the rate of exchange is 1 JD = 1.42 US $.

 Time is GMT + 2 (in winter, +3 in summer), or 7 hours ahead of US Eastern Standard Time.
 Summer time is observed from April through September.

 Most private businesses observe Friday as the weekly holiday, while banks and government offices close on Fridays and Saturdays.
 Jordanian labor law limits most workers to 48 hours per week, the exception being hotel, restaurant and cinema workers with 54 hours.
 Annual paid leave is 14 days, 21 for workers over five years with the same employer.

-Includes maps and information for Jordan Media City
+Jordan Media City